Brian K. S. Isaac-Medina

 A Little More About Me

-Apart from my research in computer vision, I also enjoy playing Volleyball and Squash.
-I’ve been part of a few band at Durham where I play the drums and sometimes the bass.
-I played the bass with the CVPR 23 houseband :)
+Apart from my work in computer vision, I also enjoy music!
+I’ve been part of a few band at Durham where I play the drums and the bass.
+I played the bass with the CVPR houseband since 2023.